In a small saucepan, gently melt

 solids in the bottom of the pan.
 This is clarified butter!
 Wow-who knew?

-In a small saute pan combine the vinegar, white wine
+In a small saute pan combine the vinegar, white wine, peppercorns and shallots

 .
 Cook over medium heat until the liquid has almost all evaporated.
 Remove from the heat, add 1 large ice cube